Greg DiCenzo: Coaching career

 Upon graduation, DiCenzo was named an assistant baseball coach at St. Lawrence.
 He coached baseball for four seasons at St. Lawrence and was an assistant with the football program for two seasons.
-After the 2002 baseball season with St. Lawrence, he became the pitching coach for the Northeastern Huskies baseball program, where he served from 2003-2007.
+After the 2002 baseball season with St. Lawrence, he became the pitching coach for the Northeastern Huskies baseball program, where he served from 2003 to 2007.
 On May 22, 2007, he resigned from his position at Northeastern.
-He also served as the pitching coach for the Falmouth Commodores from 2002-2005 in the Cape Cod Baseball League.
+He also served as the pitching coach for the Falmouth Commodores from 2002 to 2005 in the Cape Cod Baseball League.

 On July 2, 2007, DiCenzo was named the head coach of the Holy Cross Crusaders baseball team.

 On January 23, 2020, DiCenzo was named the manager of the Lake County Captains of the Midwest League.

 On October 9, 2021, DiCenzo was named the manager of the Scottsdale Scorpions, one of six clubs in Major League Baseball's Arizona Fall League.

 DiCenzo was promoted to bench coach of the Guardians' Triple-A affiliate, the Columbus Clippers, on February 7, 2023.
+On January 24, 2024, DiCenzo was named manager of the Guardians' Double-A affiliate, the Akron RubberDucks.